Facelift (Rhytidectomy) – Facelift Philadelphia

 A facelift varies in price depending on the look you wish to achieve and your body’s specific needs.
 The complete cost for a surgical procedure will include the surgeon’s fee, the hospital or surgery center fee, and the anesthesia fee.
 There are several options within the facelift that will dictate whether Dr. Claytor will perform your surgery in our Quad-A accredited surgery facility or at the hospital.
 Those options and decisions will be discussed at your consultation.

-SMAS (Superficial Musculoaponeurotic System): A layer of tissues and muscles that is often manipulated during a facelift to improve contours and appearance.
+SMAS (Superficial Musculoaponeurotic System): The SMAS is a layer of muscles and connective tissue that lies beneath the facial skin.
+The SMAS is often tightened during a deep plane facelift to provide a lifted appearance.

 Platysma: The muscle in the neck that is sometimes tightened during a facelift.